How can 3 minutes really be enough?

 2021

-Spectral analysis for everyone: from elite athletes to ordinary users
+Spectral analysis for everyone: from elite athletes to everyday users

 From performance to health